nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documentreference.md

     <td><b>Data type:</b> <code>base64Binary</code></td>
   </tr>
 </table>
-Data of the attachment is not required by GPConnect as it will be populated in FHIR binnary resource.
+Data of the attachment is not required by GPConnect as it will be populated in FHIR binary resource.

 <h3 style="color:#ED1951;"> relatesTo </h3>